Orbital state vectors: Frame of reference

-This reference frame is not truly inertial because of the slow, 26,000 year precession of Earth's axis, so the reference frames defined by Earth's orientation at a standard astronomical epoch such as B1950 or J2000 are also commonly used.
+The ECI reference frame is not truly inertial because of the slow, 26,000 year precession of Earth's axis, so the reference frames defined by Earth's orientation at a standard astronomical epoch such as B1950 or J2000 are also commonly used.

-Many other reference frames can be used to meet various application requirements, including those centered on the Sun or on other planets or moons, the one defined by the barycenter and total angular momentum of the solar system (in particular the ICRF), or even a spacecraft's own orbital plane and angular momentum.
+Many other reference frames can be used to meet various application requirements, including those centered on the Sun or on other planets or moons, the one defined by the barycenter and total angular momentum of the Solar System (in particular the ICRF), or even a spacecraft's own orbital plane and angular momentum.

 Position and velocity vectors

 The position vector $\mathbf{r}$ describes the position of the body in the chosen frame of reference, while the velocity vector $\mathbf{v}$ describes its velocity in the same frame at the same time.
 Together, these two vectors and the time at which they are valid uniquely describe the body's trajectory as detailed in Orbit determination.
 The principal reasoning is that Newton's law of gravitation yields an acceleration $\ddot \mathbf{r}=-GM/r^2$; if the product $GM$ of gravitational constant and attractive mass at the center of the orbit are known, position and velocity are the initial values for that second order differential equation for $\mathbf{r}(t)$ which has a unique solution.

 The body does not actually have to be in orbit for its state vectors to determine its trajectory; it only has to move ballistically, i.e., solely under the effects of its own inertia and gravity.
 For example, it could be a spacecraft or missile in a suborbital trajectory.
 If other forces such as drag or thrust are significant, they must be added vectorially to those of gravity when performing the integration to determine future position and velocity.